AMSquareWave/3013-Algorithms/Assignments/A01/README.md

 # Assignment 01
-## Error 404
+## Github Repo
-Assignment 01 doesn't exist
+This repo is Assignment 01